Laurence Bradshaw: Creation of Karl Marx's tomb

-Bradshaw designed the whole of Marx's monument including the plinth and the calligraphy of the texts on the monument, but did not sign the finished work.
-Bradshaw considered that his design must be "...not a monument to a man only but to a great mind and a great philosopher."
+Bradshaw designed every element of the Tomb of Karl Marx, including the bust, the plinth, and the calligraphy of the texts on the monument, but he did not sign his finished work.
+He considered that his design must be "...not a monument to a man only but to a great mind and a great philosopher."

 The tomb was designated a Grade I listed monument in 1974.

 Other achievements

 During his later career, Bradshaw was elected the Master of the Art Workers' Guild in 1958, and was also made a Fellow of the Royal Society of British Sculptors.
 Other notable communist figures that Bradshaw sculpted included the African-American scholar and activist W. E. B. Du Bois, the Trinidadian musician and actor Edric Connor, the Scottish poet Hugh MacDiarmid, and the British communist leader Harry Pollitt.

 Bradshaw eventually became the chair of the British Soviet Friendship Society (BSFS) when Andrew Rothstein was the BSFS's president.
-Bradshaw created numerous artworks and illustrations for the BSFS's published materials, including the front cover of their journal in 1970 commemorating Vladimir Lenin.
+Bradshaw created numerous artworks and illustrations for the BSFS, including the front cover of their journal in 1970 commemorating Vladimir Lenin.

-In 1970 Bradshaw created an artwork commemorating Lenin in the main hall of the Marx Memorial Library.
+In 1970, Bradshaw created a Lenin sculpture in the main hall of the Marx Memorial Library.
 This bronze relief was unveiled on 22 April 1970 and was inscribed with the words: "1870–1924.
 LENIN.
 In this house, then the British Social Democrat's ‘Twentieth Century Press’, Lenin, leader of the victorious October Revolution, edited Iskra, the first all-Russian socialist newspaper, in 1902–3."

 Death and legacy

-Laurence Henderson Bradshaw died in 1978.
+Laurence Henderson Bradshaw died on 1 April 1978.
+He was 79.

-After Bradshaw's death, Andrew Rothstein paid tribute to his life, praising his work and personal character:“That same profound sympathy with the wretched and the exploited; his vigorous revolt against the conditions which condemned the human race to poverty and war, brought him very many years ago to Socialism and to a consistent and unfaltering Marxism…it was Laurence Bradshaw who put first into the small model, then into the plaster enlargement from which the bronze head was cast, into every line and massive detail of the whole work, his own passionate comprehension of Marx's supreme intelligence and indomitable resolution”.Archival information for researchers regarding the life and activities of Laurence Bradshaw can be found at the Henry Moore Institute Archive in Leeds.
+After Bradshaw's death, Andrew Rothstein paid tribute to him, praising his work and character:“That same profound sympathy with the wretched and the exploited; his vigorous revolt against the conditions which condemned the human race to poverty and war, brought him very many years ago to Socialism and to a consistent and unfaltering Marxism…it was Laurence Bradshaw who put first into the small model, then into the plaster enlargement from which the bronze head was cast, into every line and massive detail of the whole work, his own passionate comprehension of Marx's supreme intelligence and indomitable resolution”.Archival information for researchers regarding the life and activities of Laurence Bradshaw can be found at the Henry Moore Institute Archive in Leeds.